Water is Life! / ¡El Agua Es Vida! Ríos to Rivers' triumphant arrival to the mouth of the Klamath River

 Students will then return to their home rivers and share what they witnessed and learned in local events and presentations.
 The 2021 celebration on the Klamath will send a powerful message both to their own communities and around the world about the value of wild rivers and the importance of fighting for them.

 Watch a teaser to a new film about Ríos to Rivers

 Learn More About Ríos to Rivers

-Learn about the rivers in peril and the youth kayak club that inspired the creation of Ríos to Rivers:
+Learn about a youth kayak club that inspired the creation of Ríos to Rivers: